 Another distinction that exists between different types of pharmaceuticals is whether the drug is “controlled” or “un-controlled”.
 Controlled substances are controlled by law, which in the case of the United States is by the Drug Enforcement Agency (DEA).
 The DEA maintains of list of controlled substances that is broken down into different “schedules” depending on the potential for misuse, abuse or dependence.

 All controlled drugs and some un-controlled drugs require a prescription from a doctor to obtain.
 For unused or expired medications, the controlled status of the drug determines the legal avenues available for proper disposal.

-More research is needed to establish conclusive evidence of harm to human health or the environment from improperly disposed pharmaceuticals.
-While initial studies have not found a direct link between pharmaceuticals in the environment and human health, long term studies and studies on the effects of vulnerable populations (pregnant women, people with allergies, children, etc.) have not been conducted.
+More research is needed to determine long term impacts of pharmaceuticals in our environment to human health or the environment itself.
+While initial short term studies have not found a direct link, long term studies including research reflecting effects on vulnerable populations (pregnant women, people with health conditions or children) haven’t been conducted yet.

 Learning the procedures for proper pharmaceutical disposal is an easy way for individuals to reduce this chemical load from entering our environment.
 Unlike recycling, there are laws to consider that have been devised to prevent misuse and abuse of these sometimes very powerful drugs.

 The easiest method for proper disposal is by finding a receptacle specifically made for prescription drug disposal or participating in one of the National Take-Back Days, which are held twice per year in April and October.
 These events allow consumers to bring their unused pharmaceuticals to a central location for proper disposal.
 Depending on the event, acceptable items may be limited to uncontrolled substances (OTC drugs, vitamins, personal care products).
 Currently, only law enforcement agencies can accept controlled substances for disposal.